 Classification and reclassification activities; Classification system used, e.g., International Classification for Industrial Designs (Locarno Classification), other classification (please indicate whether industrial designs are classified by your Office and, if so, which classification is used)

 KIPO uses the Korean Industrial Design Classification System, a unique system comprising 73 main classes.
-Although KIPO has not yet adopted the Locarno Classification, it reverences the Locarno Classification on official gazettes that have a search index containing information such as classification, applicant, application number/date, publication number/date and registration number/date.
+Although KIPO has not yet adopted the Locarno Classification, it cross-references the Locarno Classification on official gazettes with a search index containing information such as classification, applicant, application number/date, publication number/date and registration number/date.
 Additionally, in 2003, KIPO included a screen image with icons and relevant classification.

 Bibliographic data and processing for search purposes

 With regard to prior application and prior registration, KIPO loaded bibliographic data and images dating back to 1999 into the Industrial Design Search System.
-It also loaded national designs as well as bibliographic data and full images extracted from Japanese and WIPO CD-ROM gazettes.
+It also loaded national designs as well as bibliographic data and full images extracted from JPO, WIPO, and OHIM.

 IV.
 Search file establishment and upkeep